 Procedure for Lost Items

 A log sheet will be made available at the main reception desk for those who report missing items.
 A person may list a lost item along with their name, email or phone number.
-A Guard staff member will contact the person if the item is collected by guard or turned in to the Security office.
+A security staff member will contact the person if identified when the item is collected by guard or turned in to the Security office.
 Completed logbook sheets will be kept on file at the Security office.
+Owners can claim lost items 24/7 by calling the Security cell phone to arrange collection, including after school or on weekends.

 Items in Lost and Found which are not claimed by the end of each semester will be disbursed.
 Items of value will be taken to the Director of Security Office.
 Non-reusable items will be disposed.
 All reusable items will be appropriately donated.